jujhars13/k8s-kind-load-testing/docs/adr/0005-picking-a-load-testing-tool.md

 ## Consequences

 Vegeta is suited to simple "sledgehammer" type load testing, which is all we require at this stage.
-For future implementations we can consider using a more nuanced tool like k3s
+We will **NOT** get much randomisation of data initially using default params and that will have to be injected in For future implementations we can consider using a more nuanced tool like k3s.